albbus-stack/t5.rs/README.md

 ## Web

-> BUG: To compile this you must switch on the "web" feature of the `dioxus` package and remove the "mobile" one & also comment out the explicit `openssl` dependency from the `Cargo.toml`.
+> To compile this you must switch on the "web" feature of the `dioxus` package and remove the "mobile" one.

+> Works only without `openssl` installed with the `vendor` option in the `Cargo.toml`.

 - Compile and run web app using `bun web`

 ## Android

-> Works only with `openssl` installed with the `vendor` option (requires `perl` of the UNIX flavour).
+> Works only with `openssl` installed with the `vendor` option (requires `perl` of the UNIX flavour to build it).

-You have to setup a `.cargo/config.toml` file in your home directory or in the project folder with the following content:
+You have to create a `.cargo/config.toml` file in your home directory or in the project folder with the following content:

 ```toml
 [target.aarch64-linux-android]